Sumboard

 • Predictable pricing (no per-user fees)

 Most comparison guides don't make this distinction.
-They compare apples to oranges, leading to decisions like "We'll use Looker for customer-facing analytics" when Looker was designed for internal BI teams.
+They compare apples to oranges, leading to decisions like "We'll use Looker for customer-facing analytics", the job Sumboard's customer-facing analytics product exists for, when Looker was designed for internal BI teams.

 What to Actually Look For (Beyond Feature Lists)